Bike for Good needs to collect and use certain information about individuals.

 We will only share your data with third parties outside of the organisation with your consent.

 We keep your personal data for no longer than reasonably necessary and we only retain your data for safeguarding purposes and will only retain your personal data for as long as a project is valid or as per the legal requirement alternatively, as per the signed employment contract, or volunteer/sessional worker agreement.

-Unless subject to an exemption [under the GDPR], you have the following rights with respect to your personal data: –
+Unless subject to an exemption under UK GDPR, you have the following rights with respect to your personal data:

 - The right to request a copy of your personal data which Bike for Good holds about you;

 - The right to request that Bike for Good corrects any personal data if it is found to be inaccurate or out of date;